-- Alert any other people in the apartment. - Leave the room at once, and close all windows and the door behind you.
-Make sure you close the entrance door to your apartment.
-Don't tackle the fire yourself, unless you are sure it is safe to do so. - Don't use balconies which are not part of an escape route. - Call the fire service by dialing 999 on the nearest phone.
+- 1. Alert any other people in the apartment. - 2.
+Leave the room at once, and close all windows and the door behind you.
+Make sure you close the entrance door to your apartment as you leave.
+Don't tackle the fire yourself, unless you are sure it is safe to do so. - 3.
+Don't use balconies which are not part of an escape route. - 4.
+Call the fire service by dialing 999 on the nearest phone.
 This is a free service, even from your mobile.
-You won't need to pay money if you have to use a call box. - If you have to leave the building, use the staircase, not the lift. - Leave the building and wait for the fire service near the entrance, you can then advise them where the fire is in your block.
+You won't need to pay money if you have to use a call box. - 5.
+When leaving the building, use the staircase, not the lift. - 6.
+Leave the building and wait for the fire service at a safe distance from the building, you can then advise them where the fire is in your block.